Meghan Markle's Engagement Portrait Look: All the Details on Her Coat, Dress, Jewelry and Shoes

 Meghan Markle looked every bit the bride-to-be Monday afternoon.

 Just hours after announcing their engagement, Prince Harry and his fiancée held hands at Kensington Palace while posing for their official engagement photos.
 Describing Harry's proposal as "very" romantic, Markle wore a white coat by Line the Label—which quickly crashed the company's website, as fans of her style tried to get the look for themselves.
 Line the Label is a Canadian brand—fitting for Markle, who lived in Toronto while filming Suits.

 She wore the coat over a green dress by P.A.R.O.S.H, an Italian brand specializing in vintage apparel.
+Unfortunately, it's already sold out, but a representative for the label says P.A.R.O.S.H. is working to restock the piece (which retails for around $580) as soon as possible.

 E!
 News confirmed Meghan's shoes are Aquazzura's "Matilde crisscross suede 105mm pump" in nude.
 They originally retailed for $695, but Neimann Marcus has marked them down to $417.